xone4/NexusAI-Cognitive-Lab/README.md

     *   **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.

 ---
-### **Phase 12: Strategic Foresight & Simulation - ⚙️ In Progress**
+### **Phase 12: Strategic Foresight & Simulation - ✅ Complete**
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
-*   **Current Progress:**
+*   **Completed Features:**
-    *   The `Simulation Lab` is now more dynamic.
-The user can define a scenario, and the AI can **autonomously generate multiple competing strategies**.
+    *   **Autonomous Strategy Generation:** The `Simulation Lab` allows the AI to autonomously generate multiple competing strategies for a user-defined scenario.
-    *   The "Wargaming" mode has been evolved into a true multi-agent simulation.
-Live Sub-Agents (Replicas) can now be assigned specific strategies.
-The system then runs a turn-based loop, polling each agent for its action and using a referee to determine the outcome, creating a truly distributed cognitive exercise.
+    *   **Multi-Agent Wargaming:** Live Sub-Agents (Replicas) can be assigned to strategies and compete in a turn-based simulation, creating a distributed cognitive exercise.
-*   **Future Work:**
-    *   **Result Analysis and Prediction:** After each simulation, the AI must systematically analyze the results, identify the most effective strategies, and use this data to generate forecasts for complex, real-world scenarios.
+    *   **AI-Powered Analysis:** After a simulation, the AI can now autonomously analyze the results, explain the winning strategy's effectiveness, and provide a high-level summary.

 ---
-### **Phase 13: Metacognitive Self-Assembly - 💡 Planned**
+### **Phase 13: Metacognitive Self-Assembly - ⚙️ In Progress**
 *   **Objective:** Grant the AI the ability to reason about, critique, and redesign its own core architecture and cognitive processes.
 *   **Key Initiatives:**
     *   **Constitution Forger:** Allow the AI to propose modifications or create new `CognitiveConstitutions` as part of a plan, enabling it to dynamically shift its operational mode.